Home » Resources » Active Bystander

 Yes, you can learn to speak up for class justice and fight bias.

-You’re pouring hot chocolate and keeping appetizer platters filled to the brim during your holiday gathering when the doorbell rings.
+Shocked woman at partyYou’re pouring hot chocolate and keeping appetizer platters filled to the brim during your holiday gathering when the doorbell rings.
 Uncle Lou offers to get the door, opens it wide, and then just stands there.
 You pass by and say to your coworker standing in the cold, “Please come in and warm up.
 Get some food and drink, and meet everyone.”

 You later ask Uncle Lou why he didn’t invite your guest in.
 He replies loud enough for some of the guests to hear – but not the one he “let in” – that she looked like she belonged in another neighborhood.
 He continues, “Everyone here looks classy.
 She looked kinda, you know, working class, not someone you’d have at one of your parties.”

-Another time, it’s your charity’s annual dinner to celebrate the success of the end-of-the-year fundraising drive – and to do some friend-raising for the new year ahead.
+Another time, it’s your charity’s holiday dinner to celebrate the success of the end-of-the-year fundraising drive – and to do some friend-raising for the new year ahead.
 As always, it’s at your board chair’s palatial home.

 You’ve worked hard to diversify the board and have recruited less wealthy albeit hardworking volunteers to the mix of high-income individuals able to make large donations.

-In welcoming the new members, the board chair ends her remarks by saying, “The year ahead will be another great one for our organization.
+shocked largeIn welcoming the new members, the board chair ends her remarks by saying, “The year ahead will be another great one for our organization.
 While we’ve consciously added new board members to the mix, we will still be able to meet our fundraising goals.
 However, some of us will have to up the giving we were already doing to make our board-giving goals, or we’ll have to lower our goals.
 But it’s OK because we are all classy on the inside.”

 In both cases, you are stunned, then embarrassed and then angry.
 You are also speechless, knowing that you need to say something to address the comments – misguided and inappropriate at best and ignorant and offensive at worst.

-Speaking Class Justice
+Stressed womanSpeaking Class Justice

 According to Yale University researchers Elizabeth Levy Paluck and Donald P. Green, preparing yourself in advance to address this type of situation is the key to confidently speaking up, addressing the bias straight on, keeping the situation from escalating, and then bringing it to a resolution.

 While you need to be prepared, you do not need to be an expert to be an active bystander.
 You have to take a deep breath, be willing to assume personal responsibility, count to five, think about what you are going to say and do, and then just do it.
+In this time of increasing divisiveness, the following tips will be useful even at your holiday family dinners, especially if Uncle Lou will be there.

 10 Strategies for Effective Bystanders